 1. A Specific non-commercial project

 The help you are looking for has to be for a specific project.
-For instance, you can’t apply for general overall funding, funding for recordings, videos, tours, marketing or anything related to the specific activities of individual recording artists.
+For instance, you can’t apply for general overall funding, funding for recordings, videos, tour, marketing or anything related to the specific activities of individual recording artists.

 2. Educational, archival/conservation or charitable

-3. NZ resident
+3. NZ resident in recorded music industry

 The maximum amount of any Music Grant is: